Lie Groupoids and Differentiable Stacks: Equivalences

 \begin{example} Let $q:M\to N$ be a submersion and let $\phi$ be the induced map

-Then $\phi$ is a weak equivalence if and only if $q$ is surjective, $\phi$ is a categorical equivalence if and only if $q$ admits a global section, and $\phi$ is an isomorphism if and only if $q$ is a diffeomorphism. \end{example}
+Then $\phi$ is Morita if and only if $q$ is surjective, $\phi$ is a categorical equivalence if and only if $q$ admits a global section, and $\phi$ is an isomorphism if and only if $q$ is a diffeomorphism. \end{example}

 \begin{remark} When working up to isomorphisms, a fully faithful map $\phi:G\to G'$ is a {\it categorical monomorphism}, namely for any $H$ it induces an injective map

 In fact, given $\psi_1,\psi_2:H\to G$, an isomorphism $\alpha:\phi\psi_1\cong\phi\psi_2$ can be lifted to another $\tilde\alpha:\psi_1\cong\psi_2$ by the universal property of the pullback determined by the anchors. \end{remark}